Czineffect/XML-Comparator/README.md

 # XML-Comparator

-This compares two xml files and highlight the differences
+This program compares two xml files and highlight the differences